Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h4><a name="_7_4_Components">Class Component</a></h4>

-Component objects provide information on parts of the geometry they belong to, specifically with which material and texture to render them.</p>
+<p>Component objects provide information on parts of the geometry they
+belong to, specifically with which material and texture to render them.</p>

 <table>